linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Credit Suisse on What does the PE mean.md

 The value of equity should be the same whether you use an unlevered or a levered free cash flow model.
 In reality, it can be difficult to get the two to match.
 But here's a simple example of the equivalence that works under certain assumptions.
 This discussion is based on an analysis by Aswath Damodaran, a professor of finance at New York University's Stern School of Business.[28]

-Assume that a firm has a market value of  $1,000, made up of$ 750 in equity and $250 in debt.
-Assume earnings before interest and taxes (EBIT) of $107.7, a cost of equity of 8 percent, a pretax cost of debt of 6.15 percent, and a tax rate of 35 percent.
+Assume that a firm has a market value of  \$1,000, made up of\$ 750 in equity and \$250 in debt.
+Assume earnings before interest and taxes (EBIT) of \$107.7, a cost of equity of 8 percent, a pretax cost of debt of 6.15 percent, and a tax rate of 35 percent.

 First, we can calculate the weighted average cost of capital (WACC) as follows: